t8lv4/CountOnMe/README.md

 Unit tests automation with jenkins and fastlane.

 [The pdf file Bonus_Integration_Continue](https://github.com/t8lv4/CountOnMe/blob/master/Bonus_Integration_Continue.pdf) is a step by step description (in french) of a jenkins and fastlane set up.
-This CI system is deploy locally on macOS 10.13.6.
+This CI system is deployed locally on macOS 10.13.6.

 By the end of this set up we will be able to run tests automatically.
 If a build fails, we will be able to open a Github issue.